Bergweg 136 3036 BJ Rotterdam

 This is when we will perform the term ultrasound and determine your due date.
 It’s also when you’ll receive counseling about the additional prenatal tests if you wish.

 From this point on can attend our heartbeat consultations!
 We can listen to the baby’s heartbeat using the doptone, giving you peace of mind in between your regular appointments.
-We have an open consultation hour for this every Tuesday between 6:30 p.m. and 7 p.m.
+You can make an appointment on the website.
+Tuesday between 6:30 p.m. and 7 p.m.
+Also on Thursday between 8.30 and 9.30

 It’s time for your first regular checkup.
 During this appointment we take your blood pressure, discuss the blood test results and listen to the baby’s heartbeat using the doptone.
 Over the coming month, it’s important to sign up for maternity care (link to maternity care tab?), start looking into an antenatal class (link to course) and, if necessary, childcare.
 We will discuss the upcoming 20-week ultrasound and schedule it at the end of this appointment.